Add To Favorites

 What’s your strategy to win at Mancala?
 Give this ancient Ghanaian game a contemporary twist!
 Make your own set with Crayola® Model Magic.

-Cover your art area with recycled newspaper.
+Ask students to cover their work area with recycled newspaper.
 Form Crayola Model Magic into 48 pebble-like shapes, making 24 in each of two colors.
-Use the Model Magic primary colors or create your own hues.
+Use the Model Magic primary colors or create original own hues.
 Just rub color from a Crayola Washable Marker into white modeling compound and knead.
-Continue adding color to get the shade you want.
-To give your pebbles more weight and texture, mix in colored sand.
+Continue adding color to get the shade desired.
+To give pebbles more weight and texture, mix in colored sand.
 Air-dry the pebbles overnight.

 Use Crayola Scissors to cut off the tops of 14 small paper cups.
-Use your imagination and Crayola Tempera Paint and Paint Brushes to color each cup.
+Use your imagination and Crayola Tempera Paint to color each cup.
 Paint a shoe box lid, too.
 Air-dry thoroughly.